 It was the first year he seemed to get it.
 The concept of a birthday finally just seemed to click.
-The focus being on him, a cake, a party, friends, and presents.
+The focus is on him, a cake, a party, friends, and presents.
 It was a pure joy in his family’s eyes that a moment was happening to him, and he understood it.
 When the time rolled around to unwrap the presents, he turned into a beautiful, pristine example of ABA therapy- it was perfect, except it wasn’t…at all.

 He was textbook ABA, complete perfection.
-He opened his gifts exactly like every typical human being did.
+He opened his gifts exactly as every typical human being did.
 He would have scored very high in the category of following steps, but that is all he did.
 He unwrapped his gift, hardly looked at it, moved onto the next, hardly looked at it….and at the end, he celebrated and looked for positive enforcement because he did exactly what he was supposed to do.

-Enjoying the actual gifts was forgotten, it was lost because we as militant enforcers robotically created him that way.
+Enjoying the actual gifts were forgotten, it was lost because we as militant enforcers robotically created him that way.
 We ultimately forget that a human should feel, they should enjoy, they should be enthusiastic—we ultimately forget that we should not withdraw our children with autism away from who they are.

 Click here to find out more

 The art, and it is an art, of stimming to many is a behavior we try to abort the minute we notice an onset.
-Yet stimming is a reaction to a feeling…and they to like every typical individual should be allowed to feel.
+Yet stimming is a reaction to a feeling…and they too like every typical individual should be allowed to feel.
 Every behavior the strays from the line of “typical,” is not wrong or negative.
 The problem and the resolution sit in the same breath; they are those militant enforcers—it is us.

-Everything in life is the result of great love or the lack of it.
+Everything in life is the result of a great love or the lack of it.
 The instant we become parents the way we once knew the concept of love changes.
 We become baptized with the ability of “great love” when we become parents.
 It is an unending love and love that is determined and unstoppable.

 When it is that you become a parent and you have a great love for something you created, you will do anything for your child.
 Yet a strict ABA is not always the best for our children; they too deserve the ability to feel.
 They deserve the opportunity not to have to be like everyone else, and the opportunity to be a child with autism is okay.